 ‘Every serial killer lives next door to someone.’

-Summer of 84 – aka Summer of ’84 – is a 2017 American horror feature film directed by François Simard, Anouk Whissell and Yoann-Karl Whissell (Turbo Kid) from a screenplay by Matt Leslie and Stephen J. Smith.
+Summer of 84 is a 2017 Canadian horror film directed by François Simard, Anouk Whissell and Yoann-Karl Whissell [collectively known as RKSS] (We Are Zombies; Turbo Kid) from a screenplay written by Matt Leslie and Stephen J. Smith.

-Sure they spend their summers playing nighttime flashlight tag (“Manhunt”), riding their BMX bikes all over town, and spying on the hot, sometimes topless chick next door, Nikki… but Davey thirsts for more.
-As their investigation heats up, Davey and his best buds soon discover Mr. Mackey is onto them and their suspicions quickly become all too real…
+Sure they spend their summers playing nighttime flashlight tag (“Manhunt”), riding their BMX bikes all over town, and spying on Nikki the hot, sometimes topless chick next door… but Davey thirsts for more.
+As their investigation heats up, Davey and his best buds soon discover Mr Mackey is onto them and their suspicions quickly become all too real…

 Reviews [my contain spoilers]:

 “When the guys are busy ogling p*rn and swearing at each other, you get the sense of something more honest and realistic due to the rough edges.
 It isn’t until you realize that is a crutch in place of real characters that the appeal wears off and that the filmmakers have gone for something far lazier and poorly considered.”
 Collider

 “After a slow yet strong start reels in attention spans with a throwback thriller tone, believability starts rattling on the rails once the last cat comes out of the bag.
 An improbably plotted final 15 minutes leaves off on a depressingly bleak note betraying a majority of the movie’s mood.
 You definitely won’t leave the film feeling upbeat.”
 Culture Crypt

 “Imagine what it would have been had meaning not been imposed on it.
 As it is, Summer of ’84 is a collection of fine performances headlined by a revelatory one and an ending that somehow manages to redeem the exhausted milieu and premise.
 I’m not sorry I watched it.
 Hell, I watched it twice.”
 Film Freak Central